angelsl/ev3-source/docs/index.md

 ### Some things to take note

-This integration is still a work-in-progress, so there are definitely bugs.
-Please let us know if you encounter any.
+If you discover any bugs, please let us know in the forum.

 Note that the "Pause" button, as well as the REPL, chapter and library selectors are non-functional.
 We are still working on the user interface; please bear with us!

-There are some deviations between the full Source §3 and the Source §3 on the device:
+There are some differences between the full Source §3 and the Source §3 on the device:

-- These functions are not (yet) supported:
+* These functions are not (yet) supported:
-  - `list_to_string`
+  * `list_to_string`
-  - `parse_int`
+  * `parse_int`
-  - `get_time`
+  * `get_time`
-  - `prompt`
+  * `prompt`
-  - `stringify`
+  * `stringify`
-- Numbers are single-precision floating points.
+* Numbers are single-precision floating points.
 This means that `16777216 + 1 === 16777216`.

-Avoid using large arrays.
+* Avoid using large arrays.

   Note that sparse arrays are not supported, that is, assigning to a large index in the array (e.g. `a[500]`) will create an array of 501 elements, the first 500 of which are `undefined`, and consume that much space.

-#### Tips
+### Tips

+* At any time, if you feel that the device secret has been compromised, you can invalidate and generate a new one using "Invalidate Bot Token" under ["Source Academy Settings"](#source-academy-settings).
+Afterwards, everyone will need to re-register their device on Source Academy using the new secret.
-- Multiple users can connect to the same device at the same time.
+* Multiple users can connect to the same device at the same time.
 If one user clicks "Run", all users will see the device run and the device's output.
-- You can use this feature with the collaborative editing feature so that all members of your Studio can work on the program together.
+* You can use this feature with the collaborative editing feature so that all members of your Studio can work on the program together.
 You can also use it with the Google Drive integration to save different programs that you write.

 #### Troubleshooting

-For macOS users, if you are running El Capitan (OS X 10.11) or higher, and connect using USB, you might not see 'CDC Composite Gadget' in the interfaces list under network configuration.
+For macOS users, and connect using USB, you might not see 'CDC Composite Gadget' in the interfaces list under network configuration.
 Try to connect via Bluetooth instead.

 ### Examples